 “Neurobiological reductionism has to be false.
 If not, then what may appear to be a product of rational processes must instead be the consequences in the brain.
 If this is the case, ‘argument’ for neurobiological reductionism are not in fact arguments but mere noises.”

 …by Jonas E. Alexis

-Formal (or informal) logic is a dangerous territory because it will tell you whether you have a sound argument or not.
-Whenever a person posits premises which he says lead to a conclusion, then that is generally considered an argument in logic.
+Formal (or informal) logic is dangerous territory because it will tell you whether you have a sound argument or not.
+Whenever a person posits premises that he says lead to a conclusion, then that is generally considered an argument in logic.
 But not every argument is valid.

 Bad arguments are generally called fallacies, and there are countless of them.
 Four of the most common ones are red herring, ad hominem, straw man, and the genetic fallacy.

 Strawman usually occurs when a person inserts an issue into his opponent’s argument and argues that issue.
 This usually occurs when the person wants to refute his opponent easily or when he wants to make him look really bad without even dealing with the substance of the argument.

 Ad hominem is committed when a person attacks his opponent (sometimes personally) as opposed to his arguments.

 In a previous article, I have taken great pain to cite David Duke contextually and provide a number of arguments against his theories.
 In response, Duke stated that the article was an attack on him.
 I would challenge him to show where exactly I have personally attacked him and not the arguments.

 What was even more shocking was that Duke never once responded to the central arguments that I provided.
 In fact, he ignored them all.
 I even stated clearly what he needs to address in order for us to understand his position, but no serious argument was forthcoming.